HW-SWeL/GTP-RDF/README.md

 ## BioAssay Ontology for Units

 During the development of our platform, the units pKi, pKB and pKd were not described by any existing ontology.
-We have contacted the
-Personel behind the BioAssay ontology, and they are currently working on it.
+We have contacted the maintainers of the BioAssay ontology, and they are currently working on it.
 However, because the units are not available these are currently assigned placeholder values in our interaction R2RML files, in Triples Maps 4&5.
 This can be easily edited to fit the BAO ontology, once it is updated by editing the associated SQL case statements.